garethgeorge/backrest/README.md

 warning: If you get filesystem errors you may need to run Backrest as administrator for full filesystem access.

-warning: Backrest is not tested on Windows to the same bar as Linux and MacOS.
+warning: Backrest is not tested on Windows to the same bar as Linux and macOS.
 Some features may not work as expected.

 # Configuration